biopython/biopython/CONTRIB.rst

     $ grep "^- " CONTRIB.rst | LC_ALL=C sort -u -c

-This is certainly not comprehensive, and if you've been overlooked (sorry!), please mention it on the development mailing list.
+This is certainly not comprehensive, and if you've been overlooked (sorry!), please open an issue on GitHub or mention it on the development mailing list.

 - Aaron Gallagher <habnabit at gmail>
 - Aaron Rosenfeld <https://github.com/arosenfeld>